huuaho/umg-headless/docs/codebase/plugin/united-media-ingestor/united-media-ingestor.php.md

 WordPress core as plugin main file.
 The `um/v1/articles` route it ultimately exposes is consumed by the shared API client ([packages/api/client.ts](../../packages/api/client.ts.md)) for the UMG site.

 ## Notes
-- Category terms are only seeded on activation — adding new mappings later requires re-activating the plugin (or terms get auto-created as unmapped go untracked); `um_resolve_categories` assumes terms exist.
+- Category terms are seeded on activation and, since 0.10.0, on the version-bump `admin_init` upgrade hook — so bumping `UMI_VERSION` alongside a new mapping is enough; no re-activation needed.
+Seeding never *renames* terms, though: when a child's display name changes in mapping.php (as in the 0.11.0 International Spectrum renames), existing UMG-side terms must be renamed manually in wp-admin.
 - The `template_redirect` 301 means the WP install serves nothing publicly except `/wp-json` and wp-admin — including the Divi search template path in [includes/search.php](includes/search.php.md), which is therefore mostly legacy (it can only render for logged-in admin contexts or if the redirect is removed).

 ---
-*Documented at commit 1cbdce5.*
+*Documented at commit 2354375.*